The Urban Coast Institute Charts a Course Forward

 His passion as a protector of the environment and his proactive approach to accomplishing his goals have not waned since then.

-Since 2005, the UCI has been a staunch supporter of the public interest.
-Marking its 10th anniversary this September, the UCI serves as a forum for research, education, and collaboration in the development and implementation of science-based policies and programs.
+Since 2005, the UCI has been a staunch supporter of the public interest, serving as a forum for research, education, and collaboration in the development and implementation of science-based policies and programs.
 The UCI supports the stewardship of healthy, productive, and resilient coastal ecosystems and communities.

-The UCI, a Center of Distinction, builds on the University’s growing strengths in environmental science, business, economics, and public policy, and collaborates with the Kislak Real Estate Institute and Polling Institute.
+The UCI, a Center of Distinction, builds on the University’s growing strengths in environmental science, business, economics, and public policy, and collaborates with the faculty and students of all disciplines on projects that relate to its mission.

 On an already densely populated coastline, development continues to grow in New Jersey.
 Although this development is beneficial to the economy, it also places significant strains on already stressed coastal ecosystems and places an increasing number of people at risk from coastal hazards.